braph-software/BRAPH-2/tutorials/developers/readme.md

 ## Expanding BRAPH 2.0 with New Functionalities

 BRAPH 2.0's object-oriented programming architecture makes it easy to expand its capabilities by introducing new elements and features.
+An overview of the software architecture can be found in [General Developer Tutorial for BRAPH 2.0](dev_intro/dev_intro.pdf)

-Here are some of the ways you can extend BRAPH 2.0:
+Here are some of the specific ways you can extend BRAPH 2.0:

 - **Graphs**: Developers can implement new graph types by extending the `Graph` element.
 The [Developer Tutorial to Implement a New Graph](dev_graph/dev_graph.pdf) provides a step-by-step guide on how to create new graph types.